 Shoutout to Graham of Reverse the Crush for writing easy-to-follow instructions about blogging and for sharing his blogging journey on his blog.

-Read their blogs, observe their designs, list down the things that you like to adapt, take their best practices, and apply that to your blog.
+Read their blogs, observe their designs, list down the things that you like to adopt, take their best practices, and apply them to your blog.

 If you are waiting for a sign before you start your blog, then maybe this is it. 😉

 Sure, it’s not easy to grow a blog especially if you’re just going to do it part-time, but it’s also not an impossible feat to achieve.